-An abusive relationship can be confusing.
-It’s not always clear what’s going on, especially is someone is very manipulative.
+Know this, if you are in an abusive relationship, there is no shame in that and it happens to many people.
+The main question is, are you safe and are you aware of all the abuse taking place?
+See, abuse can be confusing.
+It’s not always clear what’s going on, especially if someone is very manipulative.
 So, it’s essential to know the signs and symptoms and what steps should you take if you think you are in danger.
-If you or someone you love is suffering from behavior described below, be aware that the situation needs attention.
+If you or someone you love is suffering from the behavior described below, be aware that the situation needs attention.

 This may have happened to you.
 Your partner apologizes and says the hurtful behavior won’t happen again, but you fear it will.
 At times you wonder whether you’re imagining the abuse, yet the emotional or physical pain you feel is real.
 If this sounds familiar, you might be experiencing domestic violence.